kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 There are now two cancellation types.
 We can cancel immediately or cancel at the end of a period.
 To begin the implementation, I start by tacking on a parameter to a `CancelAccount()` repository method.
 Here's what it looks like currently:

 ```C#
 public void CancelAccount(int account_id);
 ```

 I need to pass this extra important bit of information in.
 Since there are now two cancellation options, I choose the simplest parameter type that fills the need -- a boolean.
 Now, I can pass in `true` to handle this new special case.

 ```C#
 public void CancelAccount(int account_id, bool cancel_at_period_end);
 ```

 After I've implemented the new code to handle the update, I now update all existing references to this method that handle immediate cancellations.

 ```C#
 _billing_repository.CancelAccount(account_id, false);
 ```

-However, a few things feel awkward to me about this line of code.
+However, something feels awkward to me about this line of code.

 At a glance, it's hard to tell what the passed-in `false` parameter means.
 Having just written the updates, it makes sense to me now, but it won't to someone else.
-They'll have to look at the method signature and, perhaps even drill into the method to be sure.
+They'll have to look at the method signature and perhaps even drill into the method to be sure.

 I feel compelled to add the comment above each call to `CancelAccount()` for clarity.
 It also helps differentiate between the new code I'll be adding later to handle the additional option of canceling at the end of the period.

 ```C#
 // Cancel the account immediately...
 _billing_repository.CancelAccount(account_id, false);
 ```

 Better.
 But the method call still feels strange.
 The standard cancellation case (canceling immediately) accepts the `false` parameter.
 Passing in `false` as the default just feels odd -- it's as if I have to suppress something to perform the default action.